ycj28c/scribble/_posts/2017-05-10-chef-how-to-use-cookbook(3).md

 ---
 layout: post
-title: Chef: How To Use Cookbook(3)
+title: Chef How To Use Cookbook(3)
 disqus: y
 share: y
 ---